theostavrides/vidchess/README.md

 # videochess
-An online chess app with video and audio chat
+The first online chess app to allows players to stream video and audio with their opponents while playing.
+Basic functionality implemented - hopefully finished by late 2019.